-The objective of the ProRoutes Project is to re-establish access between provincial capitals, districts, and territories in several priority areas in the DRC, bringing connectivity to one of the poorest and most conflict-ridden areas in the world.
-Since its start in 2008, it has rehabilitated over 2,300 kilometers of high priority national roads.
+The objective of the ProRoutes Project is to promote economic growth and decrease poverty by re-establishing access between provincial capitals, districts, and territories in several priority areas in the DRC, bringing connectivity to one of the poorest and most conflict-ridden areas in the world.
+Since its start in 2008, it has rehabilitated over 2,300 kilometers and is maintaining 3,000 kilometers of high-priority national roads.

 The project is being implemented in an extremely challenging fragile and conflict-affected development environment.
-Challenges include entrenched and violent ethnic conflicts; the proliferation and presence of foreign and Congolese armed rebel groups, which frequently carry out assaults on the project area; and widespread gender-based violence.
+Challenges in eastern DRC include widespread gender-based violence, entrenched and violent ethnic conflicts, and the proliferation and presence of foreign and Congolese armed rebel groups, which frequently carry out assaults on the project area.
 Works on the project have been suspended several times due to attacks by armed groups along the project road.

 ProRoutes is supported by IDA credits totaling US$238 million.
 This includes:

 An IDA grant of US$50 million approved by the Board on March 18, 2008.